mbinnun/MBPUP/README.md

 ---------------------------------------

-MBPUP-VM - Portable virtualization distro
+MBPUP-VM - Portable virtualization environment
 =

 Ever wanted to run a VM on a new machine without installing any additional software?
 Now you can!<br />